 Group Treatment and Support

 AMHS-KFLA offers a range of group treatment programs and support groups to help individuals reach their recovery goals.
 You can view dates and locations for all upcoming groups on our events calendar.
 Programs we offer include:

 - Making Connections – Open to anyone with no registration required, this group is well-suited for those who are considering connecting or have recently connected to AMHS-KFLA services.
 Weekly rotating modules offer resources on Coping with Stress, Self-Care, Managing Emotions and more.

 - Problem Solving & Support – a weekly drop-in offering non-judgmental support for anyone with addiction concerns.

 - SMART Recovery – a drop-in program for people with addictive behaviours, SMART Recovery can help you learn about self-empowering tools to help you have a healthy, positive and balanced lifestyle.

-- Umbrella Group – a drop-in group held on alternate Wednesdays.
-Explore various topics and build skills for Relapse Management, Grief & Loss, Problem-Solving, Coping with Anxiety, Budgeting and more.
+- Umbrella Group – a drop-in group exploring various topics and build skills for Relapse Management, Grief & Loss, Problem-Solving, Coping with Anxiety, Budgeting and more.

 - Managing Powerful Emotions* – a 12-week program offering strategies and support for managing emotions, coping with stress and avoiding destructive behaviours.